 One of St. Bernadette’s little-known gems is the parish community garden located just past the sheds on the parish grounds.
 The garden is cultivated year round by volunteers who contribute the harvest to our parish food pantry.
-In three years, Shepherd’s Bounty has donated over 2000 pounds (1 ton) of produce to the pantry.
+In three years, Shepherd’s Bounty has donated over 3,818 pounds — almost 2 tons! — of produce to the pantry.
 Approximately thirty-five families visit the food pantry each week, and we are delighted to be able to donate fresh produce to them.
 However, we need your help.

 We are looking for volunteers to help weed and harvest throughout the year, but particularly during the summer months.